-Annual Seize The Day Crop in support of Epilepsy will be a day of scrapbooking, card making, mixed media, vendors, food and lots of prizes with all proceeds going to Epilepsy Advancement & Research.
+Annual Seize The Day Crop in support of Epilepsy was a day of scrapbooking, card making, mixed media, vendors, food and lots of prizes with all proceeds going to Epilepsy Advancement & Research.

 Check out this great video

 Another amazing year is in the books and a huge thank you to everyone who participated and donated!
 Thanks to your generosity and caring we have donated $44,173 to Epilepsy Reseacrh and Eduction.

 As an epilepsy Warrior, Karen Fisher has brought together family and friends and started the team now known as The Fisher Family and Friends for Epilepsy and on an annual basis raises money for Epilepsy Advancement and Research.